 In March 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
-Since that time the College has experienced the following indicators of financial implications and undertaken the following actions in relation to the COVID-19 pandemic.
+Since that time the College has experienced the following financial implications and undertaken the following actions in relation to the COVID-19 pandemic.

-A significant decline in domestic and international student enrolments resulted in a tuition loss of \$10.8M (2020/21 actuals compared to budget).

-The full or partial closure of on-campus services due to face-to-face instruction moving to a remote/online delivery model resulted in a further loss of revenue for the sale of goods and services of \$6.2M (2020/21 actuals compared to budget).

-A reduction in expenses of \$9.2M (2020/21 actuals compared to budget) was realized primarily from a \$7M decrease in instruction and support expenses, and a \$2.2M decrease in ancillary operations expense.
+In fiscal 2020/21, the College experienced a significant decline in domestic and international student enrolments resulting in a tuition loss of \$10.8M (actuals compared to budget.)
+The full or partial closure of on-campus services due to the move to remote/online delivery of programs and services resulted in further revenue losses for the sale of goods and services of \$6.2M (actuals compared to budget.)
+A reduction in expenses of \$9.2M (actuals compared to budget) was realized primarily from a \$7M decrease in instruction and support costs and a \$2.2M decrease in ancillary operations expense.

+In fiscal 2021/22, the College again experienced a decline in international student enrolments resulting in a tuition loss of \$3.0M (actuals compared to budget.)
+The full return to on-campus services in September 2021 contributed to an increase of \$1.3M in revenue for the sale of goods and services (actuals compared to budget.)
+A net increase in expenses resulted from increased program and service delivery costs to support the full return to campus in September 2021 (actuals compared to budget.)

-Potential future impacts on the College could include continued reduced tuition revenues from limitations on international travel/student enrolment.
-As the situation is dynamic and the ultimate duration and magnitude of the impact on the economy are not known, an accurate estimate of the future financial effect on the College is not possible currently.
-However, the College is cautiously optimistic with the acceleration of COVID-19 vaccinations, a planned return to full face-to-face instruction for the fall semester, and strong domestic and international student demand for resuming their studies at the College.
+As the situation remains dynamic and the ultimate duration and magnitude of the impact on the economy is still not known, an accurate estimate of the future financial effect on the College is not possible currently.
+However, the College is cautiously optimistic that with the acceleration of COVID-19 vaccinations and the removal of public health restrictions across the globe, we will see a return to normal operations, including a larger number of international students returning to the college.